 Step 6: Patient is discharged

-Step 7: The isolated Cells divide and form daughter cells which can either self-renew or turn into specialized cells like brain cells, bone cells,
+Step 7: The isolated regenerative cells divide and form daughter cells which can either self-renew or turn into specialized cells like brain cells, bone cells,

 Step 8: Further course of treatment is determined